 - 16. Design Features: This LOP is not an approval of the design features of any authorized project or an implication that such project is adequate for the intended purpose.
 A Department of the Army permit merely expresses the consent of the Federal Government to conduct the proposed work insofar as public rights are concerned. - 17.
-Bog and Fens: This LOP shall not authorize any regulated activity which negatively impacts the functions and services of bogs and/or fens, Category 3 wetlands, or other rare Ohio wetlands (such as Hemlock Swamps).
-Negative impacts include conversion of an area of the waters of the United States considered as a bog, fen, Category 3 wetland as determined using the Ohio Environmental Protection Agency's Ohio Rapid Assessment Method, or other rare Ohio wetlands (such as Hemlock Swamps) into a use to which it was not previously subject, where the flow or circulation of waters of the United States may be impaired or the reach of such waters reduced.
+Bog and Fens: This LOP shall not authorize any regulated activity which negatively impacts the functions and services of bogs and/or fens.
+Negative impacts include conversion of an area of the waters of the United States considered as a bog or fen into a use to which it was not previously subject, where the flow or circulation of waters of the United States may be impaired or the reach of such waters reduced.
 Where the proposed discharge will result in significant discernible alterations to flow or circulation, the presumption is that flow or circulation may be impaired by such alteration. - 18.
-Bridges: Pipes and pipelines used to transport gaseous, liquid, liquescent, or slurry substances over navigable waters of the United States are considered bridges and may require a permit from the U.S. Coast Guard pursuant to Section 9 of the Rivers and Harbors Act of 1899.
-Discharges of dredged and fill material into waters of the United States associated with such pipes and pipelines require a Section 404 authorization and may be authorized under this LOP.
+Bridges: Pipes and pipelines used to transport gaseous, liquid, liquescent, or slurry substances over navigable waters of the United States are considered bridges and may require a permit from the United States Coast Guard pursuant to Section 9 of the Rivers and Harbors Act of 1899.
+Discharges of dredged and/or fill material into waters of the United States associated with such pipes and pipelines require a Section 404 authorization and may be authorized under this LOP.